 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Avoid using douches or other vaginal products unless your doctor tells you to.
-You should not use other vaginal medicines within 6 hours before or 6 hours after using the vaginal gel.
+- Vaginal tablet: Avoid using douches or other vaginal products unless your doctor tells you to.

 Warnings While Using This Medicine